joeyblake/wordpress-bootstrap/README.md

 ##Use Twitter Bootstrap in your WordPress plugins

-This namespaced version of [Twitter Bootstrap](http://twitter.github.com/bootstrap/) specifically for using in the development of awesome User Interfaces for WordPress plugins.
-The toolkit gives you access to the entire Twitter Bootstrap package: base CSS, responsive scaffolding, buttons, tabs, forms, and javascript plugins.
+This namespaced version of [Twitter Bootstrap](http://twitter.github.com/bootstrap/) is specifically for crafting awesome, responsive UI for WordPress plugins.
+The toolkit gives you access to the entire Twitter Bootstrap package: base CSS, responsive scaffolding, buttons, tabs, forms, and javascript plugins, so that you can design with the widest possible palette of flexible UI.

 To use the toolkit with your plugin: